Gilbertindustries/Librecut/README.md

 You will also need to install MegaCore for the Arduino IDE, the installation guide can be found [Here](https://github.com/MCUdude/MegaCore#how-to-install)

+To flash you will need to set your board in the Arduino IDE as an ATmega128

+Choose your programmer and you can upload it by going to Sketch -> Upload Using Programmer (If your using Arduino ISP)

 ### 1. Board Header Location & Layout

 Locate header **`J5`** on the Cricut mainboard.
 Looking at the **top view** of the board, the pin arrangement relative to the silkscreen is structured as follows: